Doctors

 1 results of 1 | Open Now |

-Each year the town holds an annual community event in February, known as Tolmie Sports.
-The day includes foot races and novelty events, a dog jump, woodchopping and horse events, as well as raffles, many displays and an evening bush dance.
+Each year the town holds an annual community event in February or March at the Tolmie Recreation Reserve.
+The day includes foot races and novelty events, a dog jump, woodchopping and horse events as well as raffles, many displays and an evening bush dance.
+The event typically attracts several thousand visitors.
+In 2023, the 136th Tolmie Sports Day was held on March 4.

 Set your home and work address and access your most frequently used addresses easily.